botvyns/Projects/docs/README.md

 This project explores sarcasm detection in the Ukrainian language using three traditional ML classifiers: Random Forest, Multinomial Naïve Bayes, and Decision Tree.

 ### *Note*:
 There is an update on fine-tuning RoBERTa for sarcasm detection in Ukrainian, generation of synthetic sarcastic dataset with OpenAI and annotation of real sarcastic data with OpenAI.
-See [this repo](https://github.com/botvyns/sarcasm_detection_ukr).
-More updates soon.
+See [this repo]([https://github.com/botvyns/sarcasm_detection_ukr](https://github.com/botvyns/bachelor_project)).

 ![Steps Taken for Project Completion](/images/steps.png)